Efficient ConvBN Blocks for Transfer Learning and Beyond: Related Work

 Training deep neural networks used to be difficult and time-consuming.
 Fortunately, with the advent of advanced network architectures like skip connections~\citep{he_deep_2016}, and the availability of foundation models~\citep{bommasani_opportunities_2022}, practitioners can now start with pre-trained models and fine-tune them for various applications.
 Pre-trained models offer general representations~\citep{donahue_decaf:_2014} that can accelerate the convergence of fine-tuning in downstream tasks.
 Consequently, the rule of thumb in computer vision tasks is to start with models pre-trained on large-scale datasets like ImageNet~\citep{deng_imagenet:_2009}, Places~\citep{zhou_places:_2018}, or OpenImages~\citep{kuznetsova_open_2018}.
 This transfer learning paradigm alleviates the data collection burden required to build a deep model with satisfactory performance and can also expedite training, even if the downstream task has abundant data~\citep{mahajan_exploring_2018}.

 Train mode is the only mode for training ConvBN blocks from scratch.
 However, it is possible to use Eval mode for transfer learning, as we can exploit pre-trained statistics without updating them.
 Moreover, Eval mode is more computationally efficient than Train mode.
 Consequently, researchers usually fine-tune pre-trained models in Eval mode~\citep{chen_mmdetection:_2019} (Figure~\ref{fig:mmdet_statistics}), which maintains performance while offering improved computational efficiency.
-In this paper, we propose a novel Tune mode that further reduces memory footprint and training time while maintaining functional equivalence with the Eval mode during both forward and backward propagation, leading to an efficient solution for transfer learning with ConvBN blocks.
+In this paper, we propose a novel Tune mode that further reduces memory footprint and training time while maintaining functional equivalence with the Eval mode during both forward and backward propagation.
+The Tune mode is a drop-in replacement of Eval mode while making ConvBN blocks more efficient.